Contents

 need to see, you can uncheck the calendar in the list.

-Similarly, if there is a certain category of events, event
+Similarly, if there is a certain category, event

 location, or priority type that you don't need to see, those can